What the NASDAQ Is Saying About Retail Declines

 Abercombie and Fitch: Abercombie and Fitch didn’t do well in Q4 of last year, amidst changing social consciousness and a seriously flawed public relations strategy.
 The CEO also allegedly made some disappointing comments about those consumers who were plus size.
-In today’s environment with millennials being more socially active than any other demographic since the 1960s it shouldn’t come as a surprise that boycotts abounding from the alleged comments.
+In today’s environment with millennials being more socially active than any other demographic since the 1960s, it shouldn’t come as a surprise that boycotts abounding from the alleged comments.
 Let’s take this a step further and apply what we learned during the post-recession boom.
 Consumers need, crave, and love experiences while they shop so that means if they feel affronted in any way they will not shop at the retailer.
-Is it seriously, any wonder Abercombie and Fitch is reportedly closing many of it’s North America stores?
+Is it seriously, any wonder Abercombie and Fitch are reportedly closing many of it’s North America stores?
 I’d say not.

 That is not to say, however, Abercombie and Fitch can’t turn this around.
 They can take the brand that has been a mainstay in American nostalgia and create a more inclusive experience which could, and most likely would, spread like wildfire.
-As a building permit expediter I’ve seen time and again what a brand refresh can do for a brand.
+As a building permit expediter, I’ve seen time and again what a brand refresh can do for a brand.
 Let’s say they stick with their gorgeous exterior facades and interior fixtures but include a virtual dressing room for millennials to play with in-store thus re-establishing their reputation as the brand of choice for discerning teens and young adults.

 JC Penny: Poor JC Penny has been struggling for half a decade and it comes on the heels of many suppliers starting to withdraw their support in fear of the cashless nature the retailer is operating in.
 The sluggish winter months, AKA Q4 and Q1, showed such a decrease that many felt it was due entirely to the Amazon-affect.
 Numbers reporting at $180 million or 58 cents per share.
-(NASDAQ The problem with this is many other stores are doing just fine, in fact are showing profit increases.
+(NASDAQ) The problem with this is many other stores are doing just fine, in fact, are showing profit increases.
 So what’s happening here?
 Well, for expert advice I asked a teenage girl working at a pizza shop near the mall.
 In Celeste’s sage advice no one shops at JC Penny because it hasn’t been relevant in “like a thousand years.”
 While I chuckled at her simple explanation I do think there is something to it.
 Does anything JC Penny sell truly resonate with consumers?
 Sure, we can buy appliances there, but we can do that almost anywhere-including from home while binge-watching a Netflix.

 *I do want to note that all three of these retailers are clothing retailers and the bigger hits retail is taking is in the apparel business.
 I wouldn’t say this a hard and fast rule, but it is worth noting.